enonic/old-xp-doc/doc/appendix/upgrade/6-0-upgrade.rst

 Regions
 ~~~~~~~
 In 5.x the regions in a page were identified by their position (1st, 2nd, 3rd...) inside the page or layout.
-This was problematic in Live Edit and could break the rendering in some cases.
+This was problematic in Live Edit and could even break the rendering in some cases.

 Since 6.0, regions will be identified by name.
-This makes Live Edit more robust and also the page structure more flexible for developers,
+This makes Live Edit more robust and the page structure more flexible for developers,
 since they can reorder the page and layout HTML elements without breaking anything.

-This change requires a minor update on the existing layout and page HTML view files (Thymeleaf, XSLT).
-The region definition in the XML file already had a name,
+This change requires a minor update to the existing layout and page HTML view files (Thymeleaf, XSLT).
+The region definition in the XML file
-and now the HTML generated in the view must contain an attribute ``data-portal-region`` with that region name.
+already had a name, and now the HTML generated in the view must contain an attribute ``data-portal-region`` with that region name.

 .. literalinclude:: code/region_5x.html
    :language: html